Welcome To My Site

 - Converting MySQL Database and Tables from latin characters to UNICODE -- (it seems the combination to the backdoor at Ft.
 Knox is more commonly known than this procedure.)

 - Reported file lengths in some mp3 have led to difficulty in accurately mapping audio to text.
 FFmpeg to the rescue!
 FFmpeg is so powerful.
-A one line command fixes the issue.
+Eventually, a one line command fixes the issue.

 Thanks for stopping by and checking it out!